ddaan/django-dynamic-views/README.rst

         name = models.Charfield(max_length=200)
         description = models.Charfield(max_length=200)

-Define a Crudview by extending DynamicCRUDView and set the model as a attribute
+Define a Crud view by extending DynamicCRUDView and set the model as a attribute

 views.py
 ::